fixmycrypto/FixMyCrypto/README.md

     "passphrase": "",

-If you did use a BIP39 passphrase, try to provide the exact passphrase that you used:
+If you did use a BIP39 passphrase and you are 100% certain of the exact passphrase you used, specify it here:

     "passphrase": "ThePassphrase!",

+## Passphrase Fuzzing:

+Fuzzing is used when you may have made typos in your passphrase when you created the wallet or wrote down the passphrase.
+Fuzzing will test all possible typo mistakes, including: insertions, deletions, substitutions, and transpositions.

+To use passphrase fuzzing, place two curly braces `{{` at the start of the passphrase, and 2 at the end `}}`:

+    "passphrase": "{{ThePassphrase!}}",

+This will test e.g. "ThePass**hp**rase!" and all other single typos of "ThePassphrase!"
+(2,846 permutations).

+If you think you have more than 1 typo in your passphrase, you can set the `fuzzDepth` setting to 2 (this increases the search time exponentially):

+    "passphrase": "{{ThePassphrase!}}",

+    "fuzzDepth": 2,

+This will test e.g. "ThePass**hp**rase**1**" and all other single **or double** typos of "ThePassphrase!"
+(8,387,574 permutations).

+**Brute forcing more than 2 typos in a passphrase is unlikely to succeed due to the huge number of permutations**.
+If you have at least some idea as to where the typo(s) were made, then try using wildcards.

-## Passphrase Guessing:
+## Passphrase Wildcards:

-If you have a pretty good but not exact idea of what the passphrase is, you can use the following wildcards.
-Keep in mind that each wildcard used will increase the search time exponentially. **Brute forcing the entirety of a long passphrase is not feasible.**
+If you have a good idea of the components that make up the passphrase, but not the exact order or exact characters, you can use the following wildcards.
+Each wildcard used will increase the search time exponentially. **Brute forcing the entirety of a long passphrase is not feasible.**

 * `( )` parenthesis expressions contain Boolean expressions using `&&` (and) and `||` (or) operators
     * `(T||t)he` will match "The" OR "the"